 Many seats were occupied by those working on laptops, it didn’t feel busy and everyone had a space (and power) to themselves.
 The bar had help yourself juices and the breads, coffee/tea and yogurts were arranged nearby.
 I was surprised that you could cobble together a nice breakfast if needed.

-Having experienced the overseas lounges which always seem packed and the British Airways boutique lounge in Philly, the USAirways lounge in Terminal B/C was a nice change.
+Having experienced the overseas lounges which always seem packed and the British Airways boutique lounge in Philly, the American Airlines lounge at PHL in Terminal B/C was a nice change.
 Maybe it was an off day for me that the lounge was empty this early, so I can’t promise you will have the same experience, however, it is a relaxing space for a little bit of time before you need to pack in and board your domestic flight.